llvm/llvm-project/lld/docs/ELF/linker_script.rst

 The flag ``--enable-non-contiguous-regions`` provides a version of the above spilling functionality that is more compatible with GNU LD.
-It allows input sections to spill to later wildcard matches.
-(This globally changes the behavior of wildcards.)
+It allows input sections to spill to later pattern matches.
+(This globally changes the behavior of patterns.)
 Unlike GNU ld, ``/DISCARD/`` only matches previously-unmatched sections (i.e., the flag does not affect it).
 Also, if a section fails to fit at any of its matches, the link fails instead of discarding the section.
 Accordingly, the GNU flag ``--enable-non-contiguous-regions-warnings`` is not implemented, as it exists to warn about such occurrences.